If you’re buying a tent, you may have encountered the term ‘Hydrostatic Head’. If you are wondering what it means, we explain below.

 You can get waterproofing sprays and seam sealers to repair patches yourself.

 Groundsheets will not usually have a Hydrostatic Head rating as they are made from fully waterproof PU material.

 With groundsheets, the thickness of the material is important to avoid wear and tear and damage from sharp objects on the ground – always check for twigs, sharp stones (and, unfortunately, even broken glass on some campsites) before you pitch your tent.

 Can I increase the Hydrostatic Head of my tent?

 No, but you can improve water resistance.

-Additional waterproofing sprays and seam sealers can improve the water resistance, but the Hydrostatic Head (how much water pressure the fabric can hold), is related to the physical properties of the fabric, such as how small the holes are between the weave.
+Additional waterproofing sprays and seam sealers can improve water resistance.
+Still, the Hydrostatic Head (how much water pressure the fabric can hold) is related to the physical properties of the fabric, such as how small the holes are between the weave.

-You should now be a little wiser on what Hydrostatic Head is, and that it’s just a guide when choosing your tent, as many other factors can determine how dry your tent will be.
+You should now be a little wiser about Hydrostatic Head and that it’s just a guide when choosing your tent, as many other factors can determine how dry your tent will be.